Pheona Wall

-Pheona Nabasa Gladys Wall, commonly known as Pheona Wall, is a Ugandan lawyer, Public Relation Officer and serves as the president of Uganda Law Society since September 2020.
-She served as a lecturer of Law at Kampala International University.
+Pheona Nabasa Gladys Wall, commonly known as Pheona Wall, is a Ugandan lawyer, Public Relation Officer and served as the president of the Uganda Law Society from September 2020 until 2024.
+She also served as a lecturer of Law at Kampala International University.

 Early life and educational background

 Pheaona Wall was born and raised in Jinja District.
 She is the first born in a family of three children.
 Pheona attended YMCA Nursery School Jinja, Narambhai Primary School Jinja, Victoria Nile Primary School Jinja, She completed her O and A-Level from Mount Saint Mary's College Namagunga on scholarship which was given to her by Uganda Commercial Bank for being the best PLE student in Eastern Region.
 Pheona Wall studied Bachelor of Laws on a government scholarship and a Master in Management as well a Post Graduate Diploma in Legal Practice from Law Development Centre.
 She served in different prefectiorial body such as a time keeper, Sanitary Prefect at Narandbai Primary School and Victoria Nile Primary School respectively.
 She served as Outreach Secretary at the Law School Fellowship.
 During her LLB she volunteered at the LDC Legal Aid Clinic.